ETHICAL ISSUES: PC and RACISM

 Let’s get back to ‘telling it like it is’ (i.e., truth).
 Let’s get back to ethics.

-This entry was posted on Monday, December 13th, 2010 at 3:03 pm and is filed under Political Correctness.
+This entry was posted on Monday, December 13th, 2010 at 3:03 pm and is filed under PC - Political Correctness.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.